Minimax Problems with Coupled Linear Constraints: Computational Complexity, Duality and Solution Methods: Experiments

 \section{Experiments}

-In this section we perform a number of experiments that develop adversarial attacks for a minimum cost network flow problem.
-In our experiments we adopt the setting described in Sec. \ref{sec:net_flow}, and generate networks (graphs) of $n$ nodes at random using the Erdos-Renyi model with parameter $p$ (i.e., the probability that an edge appears on the graph is $p$).
+In this section we perform a number of experiments that develop attacks for a minimum cost network flow problem, using the proposed formulation \eqref{eq:net_atttack}.
+Note that our main goal is to evaluate the quality of the formulation and the proposed stationary solutions.
+To begin with, in our experiments we adopt the setting described in Sec. \ref{sec:net_flow}, and generate networks of $n$ nodes at random using the Erdos-Renyi model with parameter $p$ (i.e., the probability that an edge appears on the graph is $p$).
 Moreover, the capacity $p_{ij} $ and the cost coefficients $w_{ij}$ of the edges are generated uniformly at random in the interval $[1,2]$, while we set the demand (on the sink) as $d\%$ of the sum of capacities of the edges exiting the source, and $d$ is a parameter to be chosen.

 The adversary will generate the attack by solving problem \eqref{eq:net_atttack}.
 We choose $q_{e}(x_{e}) = w_{e}x_{e}$, that is the cost per unit flow is a function of the amount of flow.
 Further, we add a small regularizer to the adversarial's problem to make it strongly concave.
-The specific problem to be solved is listed below (where $\eta$>0 is a small constant):
+The specific problem to be solved is listed below ($\eta > 0$ is a small constant):

-The above problem is then solved using the following two different approaches, and the algorithm parameters are chosen so that the algorithm performances are optimized: \begin{enumerate} \item Apply the MGD algorithm (Algorithm \ref{alg:alg}) to solve problem \eqref{eq:D2}.
+The above problem is then solved using the following two different approaches, while the algorithm parameters are chosen so that the performances are optimized: \begin{enumerate} \item Apply the MGD algorithm (Algorithm \ref{alg:alg}) to solve problem \eqref{eq:D2}.
 Choose $T=100$, and use $K=5$ steps of the gradient descent-ascent method \cite{lin2020gradient} to solve the inner-problem.
-The stepsizes for the gradient steps (for all variables) is set to $0.5$. \item Apply the gradient descent-ascent algorithm (with multiple descent steps) \cite{nouiehed2019solving} to solve problem \eqref{eq:D3}.
+The stepsizes for all variables are set to $0.5$. \item Apply the gradient descent-ascent algorithm (with multiple descent steps) \cite{nouiehed2019solving} to solve problem \eqref{eq:D3}.
 Choose $T=100$, and run $5$ iterations for the inner minimization problem.
-The stepsizes for the gradient steps (for all variables) are set to $0.5$.
-We refer to this approach as GDA. \end{enumerate} In order to evaluate the performance of the proposed attack we consider the following baselines: \begin{itemize} \item \underline{Random attack}: An attack flow vector $\x$ is generated at random, under the given budget constraints $b$.
+The stepsizes for all variables are set to $0.5$.
+We refer to this approach as GDA. \end{enumerate} To evaluate the performance of the proposed attack we test the following baselines: \begin{itemize} \item \underline{Random attack}: An attack flow vector $\x$ is generated at random, under the given budget constraints $b$.

 \item \underline{Max capacity attack}: The attack removes the edge with the largest capacity.